google/WebFundamentals/New/src/content/en/fundamentals/security/encrypt-in-transit/enable-https.md

 Success: To make migration smoother for large sites, we recommend protocol-relative URLs.
 If you are not sure whether you can fully deploy HTTPS yet, forcing your site to use HTTPS for all sub-resources may backfire.
 There is likely to be a period of time in which HTTPS is new and weird for you, and the HTTP site must still work as well as ever.
 Over time, you’ll complete the migration and lock in HTTPS (see the next two sections).

-If your site depends on script, image, or other resources served from a third party, such as a CDN or jquery.com, you have two options:
+If your site depends on scripts, images, or other resources served from a third party, such as a CDN or jquery.com, you have two options:

-* Use protocol-relative URLs for these resources, too.
+* Use protocol-relative URLs for these resources.
 If the third party does not serve HTTPS, ask them to.
 Most already do, including jquery.com.
 * Serve the resources from a server that you control, and which offers both HTTP and HTTPS.
 This is often a good idea anyway, because then you have better control over your site's appearance, performance, and security.
 In addition, you don't have to trust a third party, which is always nice.

-Keep in mind that you also need to change intrasite URLs in your stylesheets, JavaScript, redirect rules, `<link>` tags, and CSP declarations — not just in the HTML pages!
+Note: Keep in mind that you also need to change intrasite URLs in your stylesheets, JavaScript, redirect rules, `<link>` tags, and CSP declarations, not just in the HTML pages.

 ## Redirect HTTP to HTTPS

 You need to put a [canonical link](https://support.google.com/webmasters/answer/139066?hl=en) at the head of your page to tell search engines that HTTPS is the best way to get to your site.

 Set `<link rel="canonical" href="https://…"/>` tags in your pages.
-This helps search engines to determine the best way to get to your site.
+This helps search engines determine the best way to get to your site.

 ## Turn on Strict Transport Security and secure cookies